qmonnet/rbpf/README.md

 ## Inspired by

-* [uBPF](https://github.com/iovisor/ubpf), a C user-space implementation of an eBPF virtual machine, with a JIT-compiler (and also including assembler and disassembler from and to the human-readable form of the instructions, such as in `mov r0, 0x1337`), by Rich Lane for Big Switch Networks (2015)
+* [uBPF](https://github.com/iovisor/ubpf), a C user-space implementation of an eBPF virtual machine, with a JIT-compiler and disassembler (and also including the assembler from the human-readable form of the instructions, such as in `mov r0, 0x1337`), by Rich Lane for Big Switch Networks (2015)

 * [_Building a simple JIT in
   Rust_](http://www.jonathanturner.org/2015/12/building-a-simple-jit-in-rust.html),